 In comparison, only 26% used the third most popular platform, Bing Ads.
 All the other platforms listed were each used by 5% or less of the respondents.

-What surprised marketers about initially working with ads?
+What surprised marketers about paid ads

 Working with paid ads can bring unexpected insights, challenges, and successes.
 We wanted to share what surprised our surveyed marketers most when they first started with paid ads, so you’re more aware of what to expect when you begin this process.